THUMBS DOWN PUBLISHERS LIST

 - America Star Books (Frederick MD) (formerly PublishAmerica)

-- American Book Publishing (Salt Lake City, UT) (may no longer be active)
+- American Book Publishing (Salt Lake City, UT) (no longer active)

 - Archebooks Publishing (Las Vegas, NV)

-- Artemis Publishers Ltd (under common ownership with Pegasus Elliot Mackenzie) (London UK)
+- Artemis Publishers Ltd (no longer in business–URL re-directs to Pegasus Elliot Mackenzie) (London UK)

-- Ashwell Publishing, d/b/a Olympia Publishing (under common ownership with Austin Macauley) (London UK)
+- Ashwell Publishing, d/b/a Olympia Publishing (has shared officers with Pegasus Elliot Mackenzie and Austin Macauley) (London UK)

-- Austin Macauley (under common ownership with Ashwell Publishing) (London UK)
+- Austin Macauley Publishers (has shared officers with Pegasus Elliot Mackenzie and Ashwell Publishing) (London UK)

 - Oak Tree Press (Taylorville, IL)